lukecyb8687/microgrid/README.md

 The power needs of a small island are obviously not that of a whole region, so nuclear power plants can be discarded from the beginning, water dams as well.
 It usually boils down to **a few renewable energy production sites and a diesel generator** to ensure steady energy production (when the sun sets, and the wind stops to blow, mainly).

 However, before picking your hammer and your screw driver, you must precisely know the dimensions of your micro grid : _What is the power demand on the grid?_, _How much sun and wind ressources can we reckon with?_, _How many PVs and windmills should we build?_, _How big should our batteries be?_, etc.
-All these questions are subject to **optimization** : there are multile costs to optimize but mainly the **regular cost** 💸 and the **environmental cost** ⛽ captured with the carbon dioxyde emissions.
+All these questions are subject to **optimization** : there are multile costs to optimize but mainly the **regular cost** 💸 and the **environmental cost** ⛽ captured inside the carbon dioxyde emissions.

 Unfailingly, this leads to a [multi-objective optimization problem](#https://en.wikipedia.org/wiki/Multi-objective_optimization) where variables are merely the sizes of each installation (how much power supplied by each of the energy production sites).